noir-lang/noir/barretenberg/cpp/src/barretenberg/ecc/pippenger.md

 ## The problem with Pippenger's algorithm

 As it is currently implemented, each round will iterate over the points to be added, and add each point into one of the round's buckets.
 Whilst point access is sequential in memory, bucket access is very much not.
-In fact, if the points being multiplied are from a zero-knowlege proof, bucket access is literally uniformly randomly distributed and therefore presents the worst-case scenario.
+In fact, if the points being multiplied are from a zero-knowledge proof, bucket access is literally uniformly randomly distributed and therefore presents the worst-case scenario.

 This makes it difficult to parallelize.
 It is not possible to simply assign threads a section of points to iterate over, because of race conditions when two threads access the same bucket.